Harold L. Ickes: Politics

 Initially a Republican in Chicago, Ickes was never part of the establishment.
 He was unsatisfied with Republican policies and joined Theodore Roosevelt's Bull Moose movement in 1912.
 After returning to the Republican fold, he campaigned for progressive Republicans Charles Evans Hughes (1916) and Hiram Johnson (1920 and 1924).
-He later served as the Illinois manager of Hugh S. Magill's United States Senate campaign in 1926.
+He later served as the manager of Hugh S. Magill's campaign to represent Illinois in the United States Senate in 1926.

-He fought lengthy and legendary battles first with Chicago figures Samuel Insull, the utilities magnate, William Hale Thompson, the mayor, and Robert R. McCormick, the owner of The Chicago Tribune.
-Later he had an ongoing battle with Thomas E. Dewey, the presidential candidate.
+He fought lengthy battles with Chicago figures Samuel Insull, mayor William Hale Thompson, and Robert R. McCormick, owner of the Chicago Tribune.
+He had an ongoing feud with Thomas E. Dewey, the presidential candidate.

 Although active in Chicago politics, he was unknown nationally until 1933.
 As part of this involvement, Ickes was involved in Chicago's social and political affairs; among his many activities include his work for the City Club of Chicago.
 He was also involved in state and county politics serving on state councils and party committees.
 He served as president of the People's Protective League of Illinois in 1922.
 He was a member of the Roosevelt Memorial Association and later vice president of the Roosevelt Memorial Association of Greater Chicago.
 He later served on the National Conservation Committee and on the board of advisers of the Quetico-Superior Council.
 He served as chairman of the People's Traction League in 1929.

 After Franklin D. Roosevelt was elected president in 1932, he began putting together his cabinet.
 His advisers thought the Democratic president needed a progressive Republican to attract middle-of-the-road voters.
 Roosevelt offered the position to New Mexico Senator Bronson Cutting, who ultimately declined the position due to his unstable health.
 Roosevelt then sought out Hiram Johnson, a Republican Senator at the time who had supported Roosevelt in the campaign, but Johnson was uninterested.
 Johnson, however, recommended an old ally, Ickes.